nithish96/nithish96.github.io/_posts/2019-11-15-lotterytickets.md

 <div>
 	<ol>
 		<li>Winning tickets learn faster than original network.
 Iteratively pruned winning tickets has the better generalisation than that of winning tickets that were pruned once.</li>
-		<li>If we initialise winning ticket with the random initialisation they tend to learn slower than the winning ticket with original initialisation</li>
+		<li>If we initialize winning ticket with the random initialization they tend to learn slower than the winning ticket with original initialization</li>
 		<li>Iterative pruning is computationally expensive because we have to train network and prune the network n times.
 However iteratively pruned winning tickets learn faster and achieve higher test accuracy at smaller networks</li>
 		<li>Since winning tickets are found using training data, it is safe to assume that structure of winning ticket has inductive bias to learning task being performed.</li>
 	</ol>